Prepaid funeral plans

 A prepaid funeral plan WON'T cover the costs of a burial plot, headstone and more – which can amount to £1,000s extra for your loved ones

 Burial funerals typically cost a lot more than cremation services, so the level of burial fees a plan will pay is often capped.
-If you do choose to buy a funeral plan and want to be buried, your family will therefore likely need to put a significant amount of extra money towards a burial when you die.
-Cremation fees can be capped too, depending on the plan.
+So if you do choose to buy a funeral plan and want to be buried, your family will likely need to put a significant amount of extra money towards a burial when you die.

 So before you buy a plan, it's VITAL to understand what is and isn't included and make sure you budget for any extras.
-Unless you're really on a budget, it's better to avoid the very basic plans, as these are usually much more restrictive about the days that your funeral can be held.
+And unless you're really on a budget, if you want a funeral that allows mourners then it's best to avoid the very basic plans, as these are usually much more restrictive about the days that your funeral can be held.

-What's usually included in a prepaid funeral plan:
+What is / isn't included in a prepaid funeral plan

 - Care of the body